 Presenting as a team can be very productive.
 But you want the presentation to flow, and flow well at that.

 You should really aim to rehearse all the essential links between the speakers.
 Try to practise the essential handovers between each of your presenters.
+These worked particularly well in the MH17 team presentation.

 It can be a good idea to get all your speaker introductions done at the very start, so you don’t waste time introducing each speaker as you proceed with your presentation.
 That way you can focus on the links between each logical stage of your presentation.
 We reviewed the essential team presentation tips in an earlier article.